digital-asset/docs.daml.com/docs/2.10.0/docs/daml/daml-studio.rst

   # Given my-package depends on some DAR, which then depends on my-transitive-dependency
   - ./dars/my-transitive-dependency-1.0.0.dar

-Adding DAR paths to this field will have no effect on building, serving only for the IDE to jump to.
+Adding DAR paths to this field has no effect on building, serving only for the IDE to jump to.

 Multiple Daml SDK Versions
 ==========================
 Separate package environments can run in different Daml SDK versions (though some features may not work correctly in versions <= 2.8).
-When opening a file, or jumping to a location in a package running a Daml version that is not currently installed, Daml Studio will prompt you to install the missing Daml SDK, and handle the installation, progress reporting and cancellation within a notification.
+When opening a file, or jumping to a location in a package running a Daml version that is not currently installed, Daml Studio prompts you to install the missing Daml SDK, and then handles the installation, progress reporting, and cancellation within a notification.

 Directory Envrionment Tools (direnv)
 ====================================
-It is common to use tools like ``direnv`` to set up dependencies and import environment variables for use with :ref:`environment variable interpolation support <environment-variable-interpolation>`.
-In order to have this working in Daml Studio, you will need a VSCode extension that sets this up for other extensions.
+Tools like ``direnv`` are commonly used to set up dependencies and import environment variables for use with :ref:`environment variable interpolation support <environment-variable-interpolation>`.
+To make this work in Daml Studio, you need a VSCode extension that sets this up for other extensions.
 In the case of ``direnv`` specifically (i.e. you have a ``.envrc`` file), we recommend using `this direnv extension by Martin Kühl <https://marketplace.visualstudio.com/items?itemName=mkhl.direnv>`__, which we have verified is compatible.
 Other direnv extensions may not correctly pass environment information to the Daml Studio extension.

-If the Daml extension detects a ``.envrc`` file, it will recommend this extension within the IDE with the following message:
+If the Daml extension detects a ``.envrc`` file, it recommends this extension within the IDE with the following message:

 ..code::